KKainz/SEM-assignment/docs/source/ki.md

 ### Method used
 1. A list containing all still available open slots of the board is created.
 2. The bot chooses a one of these open slots using the 'random.randint'-function.
+To do so, all slots that still have an open space left are determined with a lambda function and then transferred into a list.
+From this list the bot chooses a slot for his play move.